 The purpose of the Respondent Booklet is to help the respondents in answering the questions.
-Respondent Booklets contain information respondents need to reference when answering some survey questions, such as Code Lists and more detail on some items.
+The Respondent Booklet contains information respondents need to reference when answering some survey questions, such as Code Lists and more details on some items.
 In many cases, this information does not appear in the questionnaire.
-Using the Respondent Booklets can prevent confusion and save interview time.
+Using the Respondent Booklet can prevent confusion and save interview time.